gridlocdev/v/doc/upcoming.md

 In general the compiler will generate an error message when a `shared` object is accessed outside of any corresponding `lock`/`rlock` block.
-However in simple and obvious cases the necessary lock/unlock can be generated automatically for `array`/`map` operations:
+However, in simple and obvious cases the necessary lock/unlock can be generated automatically for `array`/`map` operations:

 ```v ignore